bandi-vamshi/Academic_project/README.md

  # Nike Store

-An eCommerce website for selling Nike products.
+An EcommerceStore.com website for selling Nike products.
 The website includes features like a product slider, product details, search functionality, and a shopping cart.

 # Table of Contents